sulzer/sbs-ilearn-app-phonegap/lib/ydn.db/readme.md

 storage mechanisms.

-## Bug reports ##
+## Bug report ##

-Please [file an issue](https://bitbucket.org/ytkyaw/ydn-db/issues/new) for bug reports describing how we could reproduce your problem.
-We will try address any subtle problems, memory and speed performance issues, and even extending the features of the IndexedDB API.
+Please [file an issue](https://bitbucket.org/ytkyaw/ydn-db/issues/new) for bug report describing how we could reproduce the problem.
+Any subtle problem, memory/speed performance issue and missing feature from stand point of IndexedDB API will be considered.

-You may also ask questions in [Stackoverflow #ydn-db](http://stackoverflow.com/questions/tagged/ydn-db) with ydb-db hash, or follow us on Twitter [@yathit](https://twitter.com/yathit).
+You may also ask question in [Stackoverflow #ydn-db](http://stackoverflow.com/questions/tagged/ydn-db) with ydb-db hash, or follow on Twitter [@yathit](https://twitter.com/yathit).

 ## License ##
 Licensed under the Apache License, Version 2.0